Earth Notes: Energy Game Changer: HaaS (Heating as a Service) Lite IntroUpdated 2023-03-21.

 - Financial: the business process that makes it work for all parties

-Our first desk-based research work package (WP1) explores what's already out there, what works and what doesn't.
+The first desk-based research work package (WP1) explores what is already out there, what works and what does not.

 Work to Home